mluckcuck/mluckcuck.github.io/_posts/2024-02-10-two-papers-in-more-than-two-months.md

 ---
 layout: post
-title:  "Two Papers in (more than) Two Months "
+title:  "Two Papers in (more than) Two Months"
 date:   2024-02-10 11:15:19 +0000
 categories: [academia]
 section: Blog